The

 section of the Sunda megathrust along the western coast of the

-northern, central and southern Sumatra, f is one of the more
+northern, central and southern Sumatra, is one of the more

-likely sources of destructive tsunamis in the region in the future.
+likely sources of destructive earthquakes and tsunamis in the region in the future.

 A repeat of single large earthquake with the same rupture and

-source dimensions as the 1833 event could generate a devastating
+source dimensions as the 1833 event could again generate a devastating

 tsunami that could affect Sumatra and other distant regions of